 Select SalesFact > Sentiment to add it to the Color saturation well.
 The field in the Color saturation well controls the map shading.

-The filled map is shaded in blue, with light blue representing the lower sentiment numbers and dark blue representing the higher, more-positive sentiment.
+The filled map is shaded in green, with light green representing the lower sentiment numbers and dark green representing the higher, more-positive sentiment.
 Here I've highlighted the state of Wyoming (WY) and see that Sentiment is very good, 74.

 For information about using the Filters pane, see Add a filter to a report.